Auckland War Memorial Museum: Applied Arts

 Established in 1966, the museum's Applied Arts and Design collection includes ceramics, jewellery, furniture, glass, metalwork, costumes, textiles, costume accessories, musical instruments, horological objects and objets d'art from around the world.
 The collection numbers nearly 7,000 objects and represents key makers, manufacturers, designs, designers and technical developments and styles primarily of Auckland, but also of the Auckland region of New Zealand, and Western and Eastern cultures.
 The Applied Arts and Design department receives acquisition funds from the Charles Edgar Disney Art Trust, and has a number of loan collections including the Mackelvie Trust Collection.
 A collection of 7,000 objects from across Asia is displayed on rotation.

 Mackelvie Collection

 The museum has on loan all of the applied arts objects donated to the city of Auckland by James Tannock Mackelvie, a Glaswegian Scot who lived and worked in Auckland from 1865 to 1871.
-He made a fortune in land speculation and gold-mining investments before returning to London, and was perhaps Auckland's single biggest arts benefactor.
-Mackelvie was a prodigious collector and from the beginning intended his acquisitions to one day form a teaching collection in New Zealand.
+He accumulated wealth through land speculation and gold-mining investments prior to returning to London, and is regarded as one of Auckland's most significant arts benefactor.
+Mackelvie was a prolific collector and, from the beginning, assembled his acquisitions to one day serve as a teaching collection in New Zealand.